How To Start A Travel Blog And Make Money Step-By-Step

 To have a successful travel blog, you need to be able to monitor what is working and what isn’t.

-With this information, you can tweak your content strategy moving forward, and even edit previously published blog posts to help increase their chances of ranking in search results.
+Google Search Console.
+This tool helps you better understand how your content is performing in Google search results so you can tweak your content strategy and even update previously published blog posts to help increase their chances of ranking in search results.

 Furthermore, this tool lets you know when there are errors on your site that need to be fixed.